dciccale/comment.js/README.md

  o  key2 (boolean) The second key/value
  o }
- - arg3 (boolean) #optional The second argument is optional and will be display as itemname(arg1, arg2, [arg3]) = (object) the return value for the function
+ - arg3 (boolean) #optional The second argument is optional and will be display as itemname(arg1, arg2, [arg3])
+ - arg4 (string|function) The third argument can be either a string or a function = (object) the return value for the function
  > Usage
  | itemname('example', {